mAn-He/pdf_vlm/README.md

 ## License / model terms

-Code in this repo: see project license if present. **Gemma weights** are subject to Google’s Gemma license on Hugging Face — accept before download.
+Code in this repo: see project license if present. **Gemma weights** follow Google’s Gemma license on Hugging Face — accept before download.